slice/sandwichzones/README.md

 Once you have installed the addon, join your server.
 From there, type "!szzonemenu" in chat or type in "ulx szzonemenu" in console.
 This will open the main interface which controls Sandwich Zones.
 There are also other ULX commands, but you don't need to touch those because you can use the user interface instead.
+The user menu internally calls the ULX commands.
 Nevertheless, documentation is provided for the other commmands.

 ## What Things Are ##